clbutler/RM_TRIPS/README.md

 *Note*

-Before running RM_TRIPS, you may want to ensure that your RepeatMasker.out file only contains distinct repeats by removing repeats which have a lower scoring match whose domain partly includes the domain of the current match, as indicated by an asterisk * in the final output column.
+Before running RM_TRIPS, you may wish to ensure that your RepeatMasker.out file only contains distinct repeats by removing repeats which have a lower scoring match whose domain partly includes the domain of the current match, as indicated by an asterisk * in the final output column.

 This can be achieved by running the following bash shell script -